-If you haven’t yet heard of the Portuguese Riviera it’s time to discover.
+If you haven’t yet heard of the Portuguese Riviera, it’s time to discover this stunning region.
 This incredible coastline stretches out to the west of Lisbon, and its upmarket seafront neighborhoods make it popular with both expats and investors.

-Are you considering it, but aren’t sure where to buy property in Cascais?
+Are you considering it but aren’t sure where to buy property in Cascais?
 Take a look through this article to find out more about the different areas and where is the best place to invest.
 Buying property in Portugal has become increasingly popular with expats and investors, and Cascais is one of the true gems of the country.

 The Cascais municipality is one of the wealthiest areas, not just in Portugal but also throughout the entirety of the Iberian Peninsula.

 The region was first established as a luxury resort for Lisbon’s wealthiest residents in the 1800s when the King of Portugal, Luis I, established a summer residence in the town.

 The area’s upmarket reputation was later solidified with the Casino Estoril.
 Construction began in 1916.
 Today, the casino is one of the biggest in Europe and served as an inspiration to James Bond writer Ian Fleming, who visited the area as an intelligence agent for the British government in 1941.
 The Estoril promenade is also worthy of mention and is the perfect place to head to in the evenings to watch the sunset.
 Estoril center also has wellness centers if you are looking for a bit of relaxation.

 Due to the country’s neutrality during WWII, the Portuguese Riviera became a hotspot for dispossessed royals and spies, and even today, the beauty and luxury will remind visitors of the set of a James Bond film.

 Why buy property in Cascais?